 - External funds: Include competitive research grants; collaborative research and development grants; contract research from industry or a government agency; consultancy and the endowment of excellence.

 - Discretionary funds: Include funds with no formal agreement or contract requiring submission through the Research Office and donations for a specified purpose.

 Please see the Overview of special purpose funds for more information.

 The special purpose funds are reported under different fund codes (S, Q, D or E) according to the contractual obligation and purpose of the funds:

-"Q" fund ledger is an accounting ledger within the University’s finance system used to identify funds where there is no specific reporting requirements and the University does not have to return unspent funds.
-Typically “Q” funds are for contract research income, consultancy, sale of goods and services income and discretionary funds.
+'Q' fund ledger is an accounting ledger within the University’s finance system, used to identify funds where there are no specific reporting requirements and the University does not have to return unspent funds.
+Typically 'Q' funds are for contract research income, consultancy, sale of goods and services income and discretionary funds.

-"D" fund ledger is an accounting ledger within the University’s finance system used to identify term gift funds managed under the ANU Endowment for Excellence framework.
-Typically "D" funds are disestablisehd once all monies are expended or coversion to a perpetual fund occurs.
+'D' fund ledger is an accounting ledger within the University’s finance system, used to identify term gift funds managed under ANU Endowment for Excellence framework.
+Typically 'D' funds are disestablished once all monies are expended or conversion to a perpetual fund occurs.

-"E" fund ledger is an accounting ledger within the University's finance system used to identify perpetual funds managered under the ANU Endowment for Excelence Framework.
-Typically "E" fund are monetary gifts received to support an activity or activities in perpetuity.
+'E' fund ledger is an accounting ledger within the University's finance system, used to identify perpetual funds managed under ANU Endowment for Excellence Framework.
+Typically 'E' fund are monetary gifts received to support an activity or activities in perpetuity.